 Pedagogical Information

-Students must therefore pre-select courses based on information gathered on the internet.
-However, it is very probable that you will change your learning agreement when you arrive in Paris, as times change from one year to another, and class times can overlap.
+As an exchange student at ICP, you must therefore pre-select courses based on information gathered on the internet.
+However, it is very probable that you will change your learning agreement when you arrive in Paris, as timetables change from one year to another, and class schedules can overlap.

 If this is the case, you can change your agreement.
 You can seek help from the international contact of your home faculty.